 A rusty sheared section about 2 meters wide striking at about 063° and dipping at about 75° to the south is exposed at the south wall of the pit.
-Rusty oxidation occurs on the exposed shear surfaces and penetrates to about 5mm within the talus.
+Given the south dip and the pit location at the northern most area of the east-west rock ledge, this shearing would occur at greater depths from the top of the ledge as one goes east or west from the pit.
+The rust occurs on the exposed shear surfaces and penetrates to about 5mm within the talus.
 Fresh surfaces appear somewhat bleached.
 The rock shows a grain or foliation as light to distinct mineral orientations or lineaments parallel to the 063° shearing.
 Within the shearing and to about 1 meter into the sides, the rock appeares to be mildly bleached, with pale waxy sericite throughout.
 Less than 1% pyrite and chalcopyrite occurs as odd fine grains and aggregates, within the rock and some along veins and or random fractures.
 At the south west corner of the pit on the rock face, a strongly veined jointed section about 1.2 meters wide occurs.
 The section has about 30 to 40 - 2mm up to 3cm quartz veins/veinlets comprising about 50% of the section, trending at predominantly 355°.
 The veinlets pinch and swell to the south and are traceable up to the waters edge at the south end of the point of land but it appears that the rock face at the pit in proximity to the east west deformation is the most intense.
-This veining possible displacement along the 063° shear trend and projection north not resolved in the field at the time.
+This veining was not located to the north of the pit area on the outcroppings on the north side of the gully, indicating possible displacement along the 063° shear trend.
+This possible displacement was not resolved in the field at this time.
 Mineralization within this quartz filled fracture set is similar to the east - west shearing although no strong bleaching is noted away from the pit area.
 The veining decreases rapidly to the east and west of this section.
-Rocks encountered in the pit showed minimal magnetic attraction to a pen magnet.
-Some calcitic? sections of the quartz veins bubbled with dilute HCL (7%), none of the wall rock of the pit area showed bubbling.
+None of the rocks encountered in the pit showed minimal magnetic attraction to a pen magnet and although some calcitic? sections of the quartz veins bubbled with dilute HCL (7%), none of the wall rock of the pit area showed bubbling.
 All wallrock was easily scratched with a common nail with some patches slightly harder or equal to a nail.